 The below information has been primarily extracted from the EEOC Website.
 As an employer involved in an employment discrimination case and seeking to defend against wrongful termination, you should seek legal advice for a local employer defense lawyer.
 You should understand the types of employment discrimination damages that your company can...
 Read more »

-Understanding how to navigate LPTA evaluation mistakes can allow you to get a second bite at the apple.
+Understanding how to navigate LPTA evaluation criteria mistakes can allow you to get a second bite at the apple.
 Lowest Price Technically Acceptable, lowest price technically acceptable evaluation factors are commonplace when it comes to federal procurement and litigating FAR protests.
-A common mistake made by contractors when litigating bid protest cases is...
+A common mistake made by contractors when litigating bid protest cases...
 Read more »

 As a government construction contractor, your payment and performance bonds under the Miller Act is critical to getting the award and protecting your company in the event of default.
 Getting payment and performance is a requirement for federal construction contracts.
 However, problems arise when small businesses have a difficult time securing...
 Read more »